getty-zig/getty.so/pages/guide/serializers.md

 To give you an example of what I mean, let's implement the `serializeSeq` method, which returns a value of type `Seq`, which is expected to implement the [`getty.ser.Seq`](https://docs.getty.so/#root;ser.Seq) interface.

+{% label Zig code %}
+{% highlight zig %}
+// getty.ser.Seq specifies how to serialize the elements of a Getty Sequence,
+// as well as how to end the serialization process for a Getty Sequence.
+//
+// The O and E values of a getty.ser.Seq implementation must match the O and E
+// values of a corresponding getty.Serializer implementation. fn Seq(
+    comptime Context: type,
+    comptime O: type,
+    comptime E: type,
+    comptime methods: struct {
+        serializeElement: ?fn (Context, anytype) E!void = null,
+        end: ?fn (Context) E!O = null,
+    },
+) type
+{% endhighlight %}
+{% endlabel %}

 {% label src/main.zig %}
 {% highlight zig %}
 const std = @import("std");